microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtManagedEBookAssignment.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphManagedEBookAssignment1>: Contains properties used to assign a eBook to a group.
+BODYPARAMETER <IMicrosoftGraphManagedEBookAssignment>: Contains properties used to assign a eBook to a group.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[InstallIntent <String>]`: installIntent